pingswept/me30-website/content/logistics/weekly-updates.md

 > ME 30 Weekly Update Email for Friday, 11/20/20
 >
-> Thanks for your thoughtful responses to the “How smart does your house have to be…” Flipgrid prompt, and kudos on a strong start to Project 4 this week.
+> Thanks for your thoughtful responses to the “How smart does your bed have to be…” Flipgrid prompt, and kudos on a strong start to Project 4 this week.
 We’re excited about the ideas that you have and look forward to supporting your implementation.
 >
 > Below is a short update before a short week.
 We hope you are all taking care and we wish you a restful Thanksgiving break.
 >